tpascarella/sr50/docs/fi-stages/stage-3.md

 ## Debt Freedom

-Stage 3 occurs once active income is enough to support current lifestyle expenses, some Runway has been saved, and unacceptable debts have been eliminated from their financial picture.
+Stage 3 occurs once active income is enough to support current lifestyle expenses, some Runway has been saved, and [unacceptable debts](/credit/acceptable-vs-unacceptable-debts.md) have been eliminated from their financial picture.

 :::info

 Whether mortgage or student loan debts are included here is up to you.

->What we're really trying to accomplish is to eliminate all debts that are **egregious** hits to your Savings Rate and overall financial well being.
+>I argue you can be at this stage as long as all unacceptable debts have been removed from your financial picture.

 :::